Proxy-kid/E-Commerce-Performance-Analysis/README.md

 **Insight**:
 - Half the catalog is discounted: 49.3%(644 of 1,307 items discounted) of all items carry a discount — essentially every second item.
 At scale, this risks training customers to wait for deals rather than buy at full price.
 - Electronics drives the bulk of exposure: With 166 discounted items and a 5.09% avg depth, Electronics alone accounts for 26% of total discount burden — the single largest margin risk.

-We could tie it to why it's our leading revenue genarator.
+**Recommendations**
+1. Audit the Electronics discount strategy — its sheer volume makes it the top margin risk.
+Test whether reducing the discount rate by even 5pp makes a positive difference
+2. Link discount data to sales conversion and margin outcomes — the current dataset can't tell us if any of this spending is working.
+That linkage is the critical next step before any strategic decisions.

 ---
 ### Customer Behavior Analysis Report (First-time vs Repeat Customers)